MooVC/MooVC.Architecture/README.md

 ## Enhancements

-- Added a dedicated Architecture.Cqrs.Trace type to address functionality associated with distributed tracing.
+- Added a dedicated Cqrs.Trace type to address functionality associated with distributed tracing.
+- Added Cqrs.Services.IMediator to encapsulate request-response interactions within a system.
+- Added Cqrs.Services.IHandler<T> to encapsulate a handler for a message that yields no response.
+- Added Cqrs.Services.IHandler<T,TResult> to encapsulate a handler for a message that yields a specific response.
+- Changed methods accepting a CancellationToken so that it is no longer an optional parameter (**Breaking Change**).
-- Replaced Architecture.Message with Architecture.Cqrs.Message (**Breaking Change**).
+- Replaced Message with Cqrs.Message (**Breaking Change**).
+- Removed Cqrs.Services.EnumerableResult (**Breaking Change**).
+- Removed Cqrs.Services.IQueryEngine and all related classes (**Breaking Change**).
+- Removed Cqrs.Services.IQueryHandler and all related classes (**Breaking Change**).
+- Removed Cqrs.Services.PaginatedQuery (**Breaking Change**).
+- Removed Cqrs.Services.PaginatedResult (**Breaking Change**).
+- Removed Cqrs.Services.Result (**Breaking Change**).
+- Removed ImplicitValue in favour of the .NET record type (**Breaking Change**).
-- Removed Architecture.Cqrs.Services.IQueryEngine and all related classes (**Breaking Change**).
+- Removed Services.IBus and all related classes in favour of Cqrs.Services.IMediator (**Breaking Change**).
-- Removed Architecture.Cqrs.Services.IQueryHandler and all related classes (**Breaking Change**).
+- Removed Services.IHandler and all related classes in favour of Cqrs.Services.IHandler (**Breaking Change**).
+- Removed support for legacy serialization (**Breaking Change**).
+- Removed Value in favour of the .NET record type (**Breaking Change**).